mit-crpg/OpenMOC/docs/source/usersguide/input.rst

 These lines of code should be placed in your input file at the location where the geometry object would be initialize had your problem been set up without CMFD acceleration.
 In this code, the cmfd object is initialized and the CMFD mesh lattice structure is set.
 In is generally best to have the CMFD mesh overlap with either the assembly or pincell mesh of the problem, but OpenMOC is designed to accept any regular mesh structure.
 The optional parameters are described below:

-  * ``setMOCRelaxationFactor`` (default: 0.6) - Our formulation of CMFD acceleration requires a static relaxation factor with a float argument between 0 and 1.0 that provides a relaxation on the nonlinear diffusion coefficient as described in the Theory and Methodology section of the OpenMOC documentation.
-A default value of 0.6 is used and is sufficient for most problems we have tested.
-If CMFD accelerated MOC seems to diverge, it is suggested that the relaxation factor be reduced until the problem begins to stabilize.
   * ``setFluxUpdateOn`` (default: True) - This function is included to give the users the option to overlay the CMFD mesh, but toggle the CMFD update.
 If the CMFD mesh breaks up any parts of the geometry, this function be can be used to overlay the CMFD mesh for segmentation, but not perform a CMFD solve and flux update after each MOC iteration.
 This is useful in comparing runs with and without CMFD and ensuring the exact same segments are used.
   * ``setGroupStructure`` (default: same as MOC group structure) - OpenMOC is able to perform CMFD on a coarse energy group structure to allow fine energy group problems to be accelerated with CMFD without incurring a significant computational overhead for CMFD.
 This function takes a python list as input with the first value of 1 (to indicate the first energy group) followed by an increasing values ending with the number of energy groups plus 1.
 In the example above, a 7 group MOC problem is broken up into 2 energy groups for CMFD.
-  * ``setOpticallyThick`` (default: False) - OpenMOC uses an correction factor on the material diffusion coefficients as described in the Theory and Methodology section.
+  * ``setOpticallyThick`` (default: False) - OpenMOC uses a correction factor on the material diffusion coefficients as described in the Theory and Methodology section.
 This correction factor is turned off by default.
   * ``setSORRelaxationFactor`` (default: 1.0) - As described in the Theory and Methodology section, OpenMOC use the successive over-relaxation method (SOR) to solve the CMFD diffusion eigenvalue problem.
 The SOR method can use an over-relaxation factor to speed up the convergence of problems.
 Valid input for the SOR relaxation factor are values between 0 and 2.
 By default the SOR factor is set to 1.0, reducing the SOR method to the Gauss-Seidel method.
   * ``setConvergenceThreshold`` (default: 1.E-7) - This method is used to set the convergence of the root-mean-square-error on the region and group wise fission source of the CMFD diffusion eigenvalue problem.
 By default, the convergence threshold is set at 1.E-7 and is sufficient for most problems.